thejoaov/tray-link/README.md

 Downloads are under Releases section, [check it out!](https://github.com/thejoaov/vs-tray/releases)

+**PS:** All the files are not signed (yet, because i don't know how to sign them in every OS), so, you have to trust and install the application anyway.
+This is a free and open-source application, if you have any suspicion, just check the code ;)

 Compatible with:

 - Windows
   - 10 (tested)
-  - Versions under windows 10 are not tested yet, so test it out and submit a pr!
+  - Versions under windows 10 are not tested yet, but should work as well.
 - Linux
-  snap and rpm packages not tested.
+  - Snap and Debian packages (I personally recommend using debian packages over snap, classic confinement is sometimes buggy).
   - Ubuntu
     - 19.\* (tested) - working
     - 16.\* (not tested yet)
     - Should work on any distro based on ubuntu too.
-  - Another distros not tested, but there is a rpm package in releases, so test it out and submit a pr!
+  - Another distros not tested, but there is a rpm package in releases.
+Should work on all distros with app indicators.
 - MacOS
-  - To do!
+  - DMG package.

 ## Getting started

 1. Clone this repository;
-2. `cd vs-tray`;<br />
+2. `cd vs-tray`;
-3. Run `yarn` to install dependencies.<br />
+3. Run `yarn` to install dependencies.
 4. Run `yarn start`.

 ## Contributing